 Dec 23 Most Southeast Asian stock markets fell

 in thin trade on Friday as Wall Street took a breather from its

-surge since the U.S. presidential election on the back of
+relentless rise since the U.S. presidential election on the back

 U.S. equities posted their first back-to-back daily declines

 of the month in light trading as investors took time out ahead

 Retail stocks on Wall Street fell after CNN reported